Stuffed Cabbage Rolls

 The best type of cabbage for cabbage rolls

-I like to use savoy cabbage for these cabbage rolls because the leaves are more pliable when cooked and have a mild taste that does not overwhelm the other flavors.
+I recommend using savoy cabbage because the leaves are more pliable when cooked and have a mild taste that does not overwhelm the other flavors.
 They also have deep ridges that hold a lot of flavor.
 The ruffled leaves are loosely layered, making them easier to remove and look nice.
-I also use it as a sandwich wrap instead of tortillas for healthy egg rolls.

 Green cabbage would be my second choice if I cannot find fresh organic savoy cabbage.
 It is significant, inexpensive, and easy to find.
 The leaves are tight, but once boiled, you can remove them quickly, and they hold up to rolling well.
 The flavor is sweet, but with all the tomato sauce and filling flavors, you will not notice it.